vsantana8/ticket-lifecycle/README.md

 13. <img width="487" height="189" alt="image" src="https://github.com/user-attachments/assets/6b2b8637-aa82-411f-bfa5-500c5205dbb8" />

 12. Reached out to Desktop Admins, connected with Josh, and received more information regarding Adobe Reader and posted an update in the ticket. > Add note in blank field > "Post Reply."
 13. Relayed information to Ken.
-Software working from catalog now.
+After a conversation with Ken, learned the software is working from catalog now.
 Add note in blank field > "Post Reply."
 14. Update Ticket Status from "Open" to "Closed" > Add note > Close.
 15. Open ticket will disappear from "Open" list.